-A heart PET scan can tell your doctor whether areas of your heart muscle are receiving enough blood, if there is heart damage or scar tissue in the heart, or if there is a build up of abnormal substances in the heart muscle.
+A heart PET scan can detect whether areas of your heart muscle are receiving enough blood, if there is heart damage or scar tissue in the heart, or if there is a buildup of abnormal substances in the heart muscle.

 Heart nuclear medicine scan; Heart positron emission tomography; Myocardial PET scan

 A PET scan requires a small amount of radioactive material (tracer).

 - This tracer is given through a vein (IV), most often on the inside of your elbow.

 - It travels through your blood and collects in organs and tissues, including your heart.